top of page

 Final Thoughts

-A baseball game at Bill Beck Field is a baseball purist’s dream.
-There is little going on here to distract from the action on the field.
+Bill Beck Field is a simple facility that meets the needs of the URI Rams perfectly.
+For fans, there is little going on here to distract from the action on the field.
 Some may not enjoy this most relaxed of settings, but you can bring your own chair and a cooler, and you won’t have to reach for your wallet even once.
 It doesn’t get much better than that.

 If planning a trip to Kingston, remember that the baseball season here in New England largely takes place in March and April, when the weather can be unpredictable at best.
 Postponements, cancellations and even changes in venue are common.
 Be ready to be flexible when coming to Rhode Island.